sparckles/starfyre/README.md

 3. Go in to the starfyre directory - `cd starfyre`
 4. Download poetry `curl -sSL https://install.python-poetry.org/ | python3 -`
 5. Install the dependencies `poetry install`
-6. Activate poetry virtual enviromente `poetry shell`
+6. Activate poetry virtual environment `poetry shell`
 7. Run the script `./build.sh`.
 This command will run the build process in starfyre against the test application in `test-application` directory.
   - The `build.sh` file is a simple script that runs two commands sequentially.
-    - `python -m starfyre --dev=True --path="test-application/"`
-    - `python -m starfyre --build=True --path="test-application/"`
+    - `python -m starfyre --build=True --path="test_application/"`
         - The `path` variable here is the path to our application.
-        - The `dev` flag here is used to start the compilation and create the `build` directory.
         - The `build` directory is basically a python package that contains all the compiled files.
 We use the `--build` flag to run that package.

-8. You can find a small test application in the `test-application` directory.
+8. You can find a small test application in the `test_application` directory.
-9. Navigate to `cd test-application/dist`.
+9. Navigate to `cd test_application/dist`.
-10. Open `index.html` in your browser to see the output, run `explorer.exe index.html`.
+10. Open `index.html` in your browser to see the output.

-## Running the sample app with Docker

-#### Ideally, we should not be needing this.
-But if you are having trouble running the sample app locally, you can try this.

-1. Build the image `docker build --tag starfyre .`
-2. Run the container `docker run -v ./test-application:/app/test-application/ starfyre`
-3. Check the `test-application` directory for `build` and `dist` directories that contain the outputs
-4. If you would like to develop interactively inside the container, run `docker run -it -v ./test-application:/app/test-application/ starfyre bash`

 ## Feedback